 Remarriage after a divorce can bring a renewed sense of hope in starting over and creating new beginnings.
-However, remarriage and getting married to a spouse who already has children can bring a unique set of challenges to your relationship.
-Partners often have challenges in blending parenting styles, since those styles and methods were otherwise developed with another partner or by themselves.
+But, remarriage and getting married to a spouse who already has children can bring a unique set of challenges to your relationship.
+Partners often have challenges in blending parenting styles.
+Those styles and methods were otherwise developed with another partner or by themselves.

 A “my way is right” mentality is hard to break and can easily create division in a relationship.
 Also, spouses who do not have children might feel marginalized or dismissed since they have not raised children of their own.
-Lastly, having visitation and custody variations can produce stress and complication on a regular basis.
+Last, having visitation and custody variations can produce regular stress and complication.
 Other significant issues to consider include: